-Ohio--this 209(b) state has a parent level of 90% wkg or not ('12), a 200% CHIP level, but cut the ADAP level from 500 to 300% (briefly triggering a waiting list & potentially closing eligibility to 861 more with CD4 counts over 500 - a policy just voided by a state court).
+Ohio--this 209(b) state has a parent level of 90% wkg or not ('12), a 200% CHIP level, but cut the ADAP level from 500 to 300% -a change that a state court ruled needs more public advance notice & input before full implementation.
 Ohio cut secondary fees for dual eligibles & medical assistance for those awaiting SSA disability awards; moved most patients into HMOs (some with too few specialists); but imposed private ins mental health parity.
 Its aged & disabled level is only \$589/mo (the US' very lowest).
-The state covered disabled children under 500% via the FOA; cut nursing home fees (which it later partially restored & boosted home care benefits); cut Rx fees & community mental health funds; and required Rx co- pays & a generics preference rule; but restored adult dental & vision care It told nursing homes to pay for their own patients' phys therapy, wheelchairs & medical equipt.
+The state covered disabled children under 500% via the FOA; cut nursing home fees (which it later partially restored & boosted home care benefits); cut Rx fees & community mental health funds; and required Rx co-pays & a generics preference rule; but restored adult dental & vision care.
+It told nursing homes to pay for their own patients' phys therapy, wheelchairs & medical equipment.
 The state moved 592 from waiting lists into HCB waivers & imposed \$718 million in fees on hospitals to be used to get more federal matching & raise rates; and applied mini-COBRA rights to small firms.
 Gov. Kasich & the legislature (both R) plan a \$1.4 billion 2 yr Medicaid cut: moving disabled children, the mentally ill, nursing home & HCB waiver patients, dual eligibles & finally all aged & disabled into managed care; cutting nursing home fees \$360 to \$470 million (claiming they'll spend \$55.6 million more on HCB care, even as they plan deep cuts in the total FY '12 LTC budget); hosp rates \$478 million, managed care \$58 million & psychiatric care \$135 million.
-But he did find \$5 million more for ADAP, ending its waiting list for now; those who want state officials to better fund ADAP and bolster its income level can email HCS@odh.ohio.gov.
+But he found \$5 million more for ADAP, ending its waiting list for now; the ADAP program plans to enroll new clients by prioritizing the immediate acuteness of their health status if a waiting list is needed.
+Cleveland's MetroHealth system, with state support, is seeking CMS approval to offer federally-matched Medicaid managed care to those under 133% (or possibly more), including even childless, non-disabled adults.
+The state is considering ending its 209(b) status (which would raise the aged/disabled level to SSI's \$698/mo level, but end the aged/disabled spend down for those living independently in the community (the 300% of SSI level would continue for LTC & HCB services).

 Oklahoma---this 209(b) state's aged/disabled level is \$740 (the SSI/SSP rate).
 The parent level is 37% & 53% wkg ('12) & ADAP's is 200%.
-It doesn't cover hospices, but did cover the breast & cervical cancer & wkg disabled groups & subsidized insurance for students, the unemployed & small firm workers under 200%.
-The legislature (R) later cut the insurance premiums & eased eligibility but also cut its benefits; covers assisted living but kept the CHIP level from 185 %.
-Gov Fallin (R) may drop pregnant women's dentistry, durable medical equip & nebulizors; cut dialysis, diabetic supply, hospital, MD & nursing home fees; raised some co-pays; seeks to limit ER visits to 3/yr; cut mental health care; closed 200 mental hospital beds; cut covered brand Rx's from 3 to 2/mo & ended speech, occu & physical therapy benefits.
+It doesn't cover hospices, but did cover the breast & cervical cancer & wkg disabled groups and sub-sidized insurance for students, the unemployed & small firm workers under 200%.
+The legislature (R) later cut the insurance premiums & eased eligibility but also cut its benefits; covers assisted living but kept the CHIP level at 185 %.
+Gov Fallin (R) may drop pregnant women's dentistry, durable medical equip & nebulizers; cut dialysis, diabetic supply, hos-pital, MD & nursing home fees; raised some co-pays; seeks to limit ER visits to 3/yr; cut mental health care; closed 200 mental hospital beds; cut covered brand Rx's from 3 to 2/mo & ended speech, occupational & physical therapy benefits.